ascholerChemeketa/cs160Reader/_sources/SQLIntro/filtering.rst

 To filter data with SQL, we use the ``WHERE`` keyword.
 You can append ``WHERE column_condition`` to any SQL query, and the result will be filtered only to rows that satisfy the column condition.
-For example, you might want to look only at bike trips which are at least one hour (3600 seconds):
+For example, you might want to look only at bike trips that are at least one hour (3600 seconds):

 .. activecode:: sqlintro_filtering1
     :language: sql